 8.4.2.24.7 Beacon Report

-Operating Class indicates the channel set for which the measurement request applies.
-Country, Operating Class, and Channel Number together specify the channel frequency and spacing for which the measurement request applies.
+Operating Class indicates the channel set of the received Beacon or Probe Response frame.
+Country, Operating Class, and Channel Number together specify the channel frequency and spacing of the received Beacon or Probe Response frame.
 Valid values of Operating Class are shown in Annex E.

-Channel Number indicates the channel number for which the measurement report applies.
+Channel Number indicates the channel number of the received Beacon or Probe Response frame.
 Channel Number is defined within an Operating Class as shown in Annex E.

+If the PPDU carrying the received frame comprises non-contiguous frequency segments, the Operating Class and Channel Number fields identify the zeroth frequency segment, and a Wide Bandwidth Channel Switch subelement is included.

 Table 8-86—Optional subelement IDs for Beacon Report